himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 relief to provide my thumbs control over more keys than just the spacebar.
 The thumb clusters enable me to offload responsibility for backspace, tab, enter, delete, and a few other keys from my weakest fingers (pinkies), to my strongest (thumbs).
-While also tricky to get used to at first, this makes a huge difference while typing, and is probably the biggest issue I have when switching to a laptop keyboard from my ergodox.
+This makes a huge difference while typing, but is probably the biggest difficulty I have when switching to a laptop keyboard from my ergodox.
 I keep finding myself smashing the spacebar when trying to backspace or enter.

 ## What I don't love